mohammadzainabbas/fizyr-assessment/README.md

 ## Future Improvements

-- **Robust Error Handling:** Add retry logic (e.g., with exponential backoff) for transient network or API errors.
+- **Robust Error Handling:** Add more sophisticated retry logic (e.g., with exponential backoff) for transient network or API errors during import.
 - **Configuration File:** Move settings (country list, API URL, DB connection details) to a configuration file (e.g., `config.toml`) instead of environment variables or hardcoding.
 - **Database Migrations:** Use a dedicated migration tool (like `sqlx-cli` or `refinery`) for more robust schema management instead of `CREATE TABLE IF NOT EXISTS`.
 - **Non-Interactive Mode:** Add command-line flags (using `clap` more extensively) for running commands non-interactively (e.g., `air-quality-cli import --days 30`).